 FENCING / BLOCK WALL

-Improper drainage in yard (specifically drainage issues that direct water to home foundation)
+Improper drainage in the yard (specifically drainage issues that direct water to the home foundation)

 Missing blocks or planks (more common with Arizona real estate)

 Missing fence (where it is required by local code or HOA)

 Water or termite damage

 Anything causing structural integrity issues outside of the local code

 SWIMMING POOL & SPA

 Severely cracked or peeling plaster

 Malfunctioning pool pumps